Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Popup/README.md

 ## Features:

-- Automatically display a popup for a feature or graphic based on the web map-defined popup definition.
+- Display a popup for a feature based on the popup definition defined in a web map.
 - Supports image refresh intervals on image popup media, refreshing the image at a given interval defined in the popup element.
 - Supports elements containing Arcade expression and automatically evalutes expressions.
 - Displays media (images and charts) full-screen.
-- Supports hyperlinks in text, media, and fields elemets.
+- Supports hyperlinks in text, media, and fields elements.
 - Fully supports dark mode, as do all Toolkit components.

 ## Key properties